Kigeli II Nyamuheshera

-Kigeli II Nyamuheshera was Mwami (King) of the Kingdom of Rwanda from 1576-1609.
+Kigeli II Nyamuheshera was a Mwami (King) of the Kingdom of Rwanda in the 14th century.

-He was a great warrior and expansionist.
+The traditions argue that he was a great warrior and expansionist.
 He had a strong army known as the "Inkingi" (pillar).
 One of his military camps, known as "Iziruguru", was attacked by a people called "Abanyabungo" from the western Kivu in the modern-day Congo.

 Kigeli II attacked chiefdoms in eastern Congo, including Bishugi, Kamuronsi, Gishali, Buhunde, Buzi, and Tongo (Masisi).
 He was stopped by thick rain forests from proceeding further into Congo.

 He redirected his expansionist attacks into western Uganda, around Lake Edward, and stopped at the "rock of Kabasha" (urutare rwa Kabasha) and marked it as the then border between Rwanda and Busongora.
 Busongora was also known as the land of the Bacwezi.
 It was against Rwandan customary law to attack Busongora as it was believed to be the home of the god Ryangombe.

 He attacked and conquered chiefdoms of Buberuka and confiscated their drum known as "Icyungo" and attacked Kigezi and Bushengero where he came upon a unique variety of beans cultivated in Rwanda to this day and which supplanted the indigenous type that was known as "Ibiharo".
 He also confiscated from Bunyoro a breed of goats known as "Ihene z'Akamenesho".
 These goats were large and were assigned special care.
 A tradition of goat show and parade was introduced at the palace until the reign of Yuhi V Musinga during whose time a caretaker named Bunyereri wa Muhozi from Gishubi in Gitarama was the goats' shepherd.